BrianInGermany/conversationalaigermany/gallery.md

 ---
 layout: page
 title: Gallery
-subtitle: The Conversational AI Germany as they live and breathe.
+subtitle: The CAI Germany as they live and breathe.
 ---

 ## Jam Sesh November 2022